Yet Another Startup

 What it does: Evidence is a static site generator for data analysts.
 This allows tech-savvy data analysts - who can also code - to create nice static reports with SQL + Markdown syntax with powerful templating tools and bring it all under versioning control.

 Why it’s different: Most BI tools use a no-code drag-and-drop interface which does not allow for well-known software development practices such as versioning control, testing, and abstraction.
 BI tools are built that way because they assume that data analysts are non-technical.
-In Evidence’s experience, that assumption is no longer correct
+In Evidence’s experience, that assumption is no longer correct1.
+Evidence allows you to create static reports that can be version controlled, tested and abstracted.

 How it started: Adam McAskill and Sean Hughes have worked together for five

 years building the data science group at a private equity firm in Canada.
 They started their careers doing analysis in excel and R, and writing up their work in word documents and powerpoint decks.
-After moving to a more modern and more scalable data stack, they felt that they had lost something along the way and realized that dashboards are poor substitutes for handwritten analysis.
+After moving to a more modern and more scalable data stack, they felt that they had lost something along the way and realized that dashboards are poor substitutes for handwritten analysis.2

 Business model: The core framework will always be open source and eventually they plan to launch a paid cloud version of their product with enterprise features.